openmovementproject/openmovement/Software/AX3/cwa-convert/java/README.md

 # Java .CWA Loader/Converter

 **Note:** This is quite old code from around 2009, and does not give quite the full time precision possible from the files -- but it should be good enough for epoch-based reporting.
+(The converter appears to possibly skip the very first sector of data, at least from some files?)

 ## File history